CNugteren/CLBlast/README.md

 The performance tests come in the form of client executables named `clblast_client_xxxxx`, in which `xxxxx` is the name of a routine (e.g. `xgemm`).
 These clients take a bunch of configuration options and directly run CLBlast in a head-to-head performance test against optionally clBLAS and/or a CPU BLAS library.
 You can use the command-line options `-clblas 1` or `-cblas 1` to select a library to test against.

 The folder `doc/performance` contains some PDF files with performance results on tested devices.
 Performance is compared in this case against a tuned version of the clBLAS library.
 These graphs can be generated automatically on your own device.
 First, compile CLBlast with the clients enabled.
-Then, make sure your installation of the reference clBLAS is performance-tuned by running the `tune` executable.
-Finally, run one of the graph-scripts found in `scripts/graphs` using R. For example, to generate the Xgemm PDF on device 1 of platform 0 from the `build` subdirectory:
+Then, make sure your installation of the reference clBLAS is performance-tuned by running the `tune` executable (shipped with clBLAS).
+Finally, run the Python/Matplotlib graph-script found in `scripts/benchmark/benchmark.py`.
+For example, to generate the SGEMM PDF on device 1 of platform 0 from the `build` subdirectory:

-    Rscript ../scripts/graphs/xgemm.r 0 1
+    python ../scripts/benchmark/benchmark.py --platform 0 --device 1 --benchmark gemm

 Note that the CLBlast library provides pre-tuned parameter-values for some devices only: if your device is not among these, then out-of-the-box performance might be poor.
 See above under `Using the tuners` to find out how to tune for your device.